Flows (Automation)

 If you are brand new, start with Flow Triggers and then review Flow Steps.
 For milestones and go-live changes, see Flow Goals and Flow Drafts and Publishing.

-Builder updates (March 2026)
+Builder updates (May 2026)

 - The flow sidebar and top controls were refined for faster editing in larger flows.